-83 Note that consent cannot be unreasonably withheld.
+60 Note that consent cannot be unreasonably withheld.

-- Taking reasonable measures to ensure renewable facilities that may be assigned remain informed; - Consulting with PRG before, during and after offers are received; - Marketing the RFP to a large group of potential Assignees; - Publishing a clear and transparent set of RFO protocols, including an RFP document, proforma contract, and other necessary documents and/or agreements; and - Performing an LCBF analysis to determine which bids (if any) would be beneficial for SDG&E's customers (see Section 10C).
+- o Hiring an IE to oversee the process; - Taking reasonable measures to ensure renewable facilities that may be assigned remain informed; - o Consulting with PRG before, during and after offers are received; - o Marketing the RFP to a large group of potential Assignees; - Publishing a clear and transparent set of RFO protocols, including an RFP document, proforma contract, and other necessary documents and/or agreements; and - Performing an LCBF analysis to determine which bids (if any) would be beneficial for SDG&E's customers (see Section 10C).

 Following selection of winning bids (if any), SDG&E anticipates allowing both the counterparty(ies) and SDG&E ample time for due diligence, and seeking consent from any project prior to the assignment of its contract to a third-party buyer.
-SDG&E will submit a Tier 2 AL to the CPUC for approval of any fully executed agreement(s), or a Tier 1 AL if no agreement(s) result from the RFP.
+SDG&E will submit a Tier 23 AL to the CPUC for approval of any fully executed agreement(s), or a Tier 1 AL if no agreement(s) result from the RFP.